MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/search/crawler-has-insufficient-permissions.md

 1. Click **OK** in the **Manage auditing and security log properties** dialog box.

    > [!NOTE]
-   > If you assign the 'Manage Auditing And Security Log permission' by using a Group Policy Object (GPO), add the crawl account to the GPO.
+   > If you assign the **Manage Auditing And Security Log** permission by using a Group Policy Object (GPO), add the crawl account to the GPO.

 ## More information